 The Long and Winding Return on Investment:

 Facebook announced in December 2015 that lead generation campaigns were going to be available "soon" for use by all publishers.
-With Facebook advertisers seeing a steady decline in CPA, the platform needed an answer for those of us tracking on a CPA (cost-per-acquisition) basis.
+With Facebook advertisers seeing a steady decline in CPA at the time, the platform needed an answer for those of us tracking on a CPA (cost-per-acquisition) basis.
 The result?

 Prior to the announcement, the only way to launch a lead generation campaign on Facebook was on mobile.
 Unfortunately, form completion (at least with higher education testing) on mobile isn't an easy ask.
 The result?
 High cost-per-conversions.

 This is going to be your most important few steps.
 Remember, one of the reasons Facebook created lead generation ads is because they want to keep people on Facebook.
 And really, users want to stay on Facebook; they don't want to click to an off-site form.
 Keeping that in mind, keep the form simple.

 How does Facebook make money?
 Ads.
 And if you've been scrolling through your newsfeed lately, lots of ads.
-In Q4 of last year, Facebook generated 5.8 billion dollars in revenue (TechCrunch) and reached 1.6 billion global users.
 The growth in users and ad spend results in a noisy platform.
-With targeting features including age, demographic, interests, online behaviors and connection (to name a few), Facebook remains the go-to ad-platform for hyper-targeted messages.
-It's interesting to note in the graph below, all of the growth in quarterly revenue came from mobile.